Jignesh160/MFC3_C14_ADMMDenoise/README.md

 ## Overview

-This project presents an optimization-based approach for image denoising using the Self-Adaptive Alternating Direction Method of Multipliers (S-ADMM).
-The method models a noisy image as the sum of a low-rank component and a sparse component, enabling effective separation of structure and noise.
+This project presents an optimization-based framework for image denoising using the Self-Adaptive Alternating Direction Method of Multipliers (S-ADMM).
+The method decomposes a noisy image into a low-rank component representing the clean image and a sparse component representing noise.

-The adaptive update of the penalty parameter improves convergence behavior and enhances reconstruction performance.
+The adaptive update of the penalty parameter improves convergence and enhances reconstruction performance.

 ---